-He organizes the popular GDC Microtalks, a conference session where speakers from many different walks of game life give short, inspirational talks about design.
+From 2009 to 2019 he organized the popular GDC Microtalks, a conference session where speakers from many different walks of game life give short, inspirational talks about design.
 You can find an overview of his public speaking on the Talks & Articles tab, above.

 A passionate advocate for independent and experimental games, Richard has been involved with the independent games festival IndieCade since 2009.
 He was the co-chair of the IndieCade Conference in 2010, and is pleased to be co-chairing IndieCade again in 2012.
 He was also a faculty member of the GDC Experimental Gameplay Sessions, which showcases leading examples of innovation in game design.

 Richard now teaches in the USC Games program at the University of Southern California.
 He brings twenty years of hands-on digital game development experience to bear on his teaching work, focusing both on the tools and techniques of game development, and on game design as a cultural practice related to other forms of design and art.

 He is very excited to have begun work on a planned series of experimental research games, as part of his work in the School of Cinematic Arts’ Game Innovation Lab.
 His virtual reality art game The Meadow, created in collaboration with Martzi Campos and a team of students from USC Games, was nominated as a finalist in the 2015 IndieCade International Festival of Independent Games.
 His game, Phenomenology, another virtual reality art game, was selected for exhibition at IndieCade 2018.